 - Damaged floors and floor coverings: Anything that is torn, broken, loose, or otherwise damaged may cause slips and falls

-- Fallen merchandise and other objects and equipment that become obstacles and create a tripping hazard
+- Fallen merchandise and other objects and equipment become obstacles and create a tripping hazard

 - Improperly maintained elevators and escalators (malfunctioning, stopping or starting abruptly, etc.)